 As we’re checking our inventory, we often find the need to place new orders of bulk goods, like beans, grains, or rice.
 While the cheapest way to purchase these items is usually in bulk packaging, storing them in the same packaging is not the best way to keep them for the long term.
 Instead, you want to create an oxygen-free environment.

 With proper storage—using Mylar bags, oxygen absorbers, and plastic buckets—beans, rice, and grains will last practically forever.
 We recently opened a 5-gallon bucket of lentils from 2012, stored in Mylar with oxygen absorbers, and they are as fresh as a small bag we purchased a few months ago.
-Using a vacuum sealer is another great way to preserve food for the long term.
+Using a vacuum sealer is another great way to preserve some foods for the long term.
 In this article, I’ll give the basics for both options.